-- If at any meeting of the council or committee, a councillor conducts himself or herself in an improper fashion, behaves in an unseemly manner or persistently obstructs business to be carried out or challenges the ruling of the Speaker or chairperson on any point of order or declines to withdraw an expression when required to do so by the chairperson or indulges in tedious repetition or unbecoming language or commits any breach of these rules, the chairperson shall direct such councillor to conduct himself or herself properly and, if speaking, to discontinue his/her speech and resume his/her seat, is if he/she was standing. - 2) In the event of persistent disregard of the directions of the Speaker or chairperson, the Speaker or chairperson shall direct such councillor to retire from the venue where the meeting is being held for the remainder of the meeting, and shall, if necessary, cause him/her to be ejected therefrom. - 3) The Speaker or a chairperson may exclude from a meeting, for such period of time during the meeting as he/she may deem fit, any member who has so committed an act of misconduct or behaved in an unseemly manner or persistently obstructed the business of the meeting or disregarded the authority of the chairperson, provided that a formal process will be initiated after the conclusion of the meeting. - Where a councillor refuses to retire or in the event of more than one councillor having to be ejected from the meeting, and such councillor/s refuse/s to leave the meeting, the Speaker shall request the Council Orderly to facilitate the removal of such councillor/s from the chamber.
-If this cannot be done orderly, the chairperson of a meeting may adjourn proceedings for a period not exceeding 15 minutes, in order for the relevant councillors to retire or to be ejected from the venue of the meeting.
-If, at the resumption of proceedings, the councillor/s have not left / been ejected, the meeting may be adjourned for another 10 minutes to address the situation.
-The chairperson may rule that after the second adjournment the meeting will re-convene at another venue and any councillor/s ordered to retire or so evicted or ordered to be evicted will be refused entry to the alternative venue.
-The Council Orderly of the council will ensure that such councillor/s do/es not enter such an alternative
+- (1) If at any meeting of the Council or committee, a Councillor conducts himself or herself in an improper fashion, behaves in an unseemly manner or persistently obstructs business to be carried out or challenges the ruling of the Speaker or chairperson on any point of order or declines to withdraw an expression when required to do so by the chairperson or indulges in tedious repetition or unbecoming language or commits any breach of these rules, the chairperson shall direct such Councillor to conduct himself or herself properly and, if speaking, to discontinue his/her speech and resume his/her seat, is if he/she was standing. - (2) In the event of persistent disregard of the directions of the Speaker or chairperson, the Speaker or chairperson shall direct such Councillor to retire from the venue where the meeting is being held for the remainder of the meeting, and shall, if necessary, cause him/her to be removed therefrom. - (3) The Speaker or a chairperson may exclude from a meeting, for such period of time during the meeting as he/she may deem fit, any member who has so committed an act of misconduct or behaved in an unseemly manner or persistently obstructed the business of the meeting or disregarded the authority of the chairperson, provided that a formal process will be initiated after the conclusion of the meeting. - (4) Where a Councillor refuses to retire or in the event of more than one Councillor having to be removed from the meeting, and such Councillor/s refuse/s to leave the meeting, the Speaker shall request the Municipal Manager to facilitate the removal of such Councillor/s from the chamber.
+If this cannot be done orderly, the chairperson of a meeting may adjourn proceedings for a period not exceeding 15 minutes, in order for the relevant Councillors to retire or to be removed from the venue of the meeting.
+If, at the resumption of proceedings, the Councillor/s have not left / been removed, the meeting may be adjourned for another 10 minutes to address the situation.
+The chairperson may rule that after the second adjournment the meeting will re-convene at another venue and any Councillor/s ordered to retire or so removed or ordered to be removed will be refused entry to the alternative venue.
+The Municipal Manager of the Council will ensure that such Councillor/s do not enter such an alternative venue.